internetarchive/fatcat-scholar/README.md

 parses search requests and formats Elasticsearch results with highlights and first-page thumbnails.

-The current Python web framework is FastAPI, though the number of routes is very small and it would be easy to switch to a more conventional framework like Flask.

 ## Getting Started for Developers

-You need `pipenv` and Python 3.8 installed.
+You'll need `python3`.
+We test against 3.11; your mileage may vary with older pythons.
+Ensure that `pip` and `venv` modules are available (these need to be installed manually via `apt` on Debian).

 Most tasks are run using a Makefile; `make help` will show all options.

 Working on the indexing pipeline effectively requires internal access to the Internet Archive cluster and services, though some contributions and bugfixes